ABOUT THE PROGRAM

 Applications must be completed online.
 Supporting documents must be received at AMIDEAST by Wednesday, May 15, 2019.
 Late or incomplete applications will not be considered.
 Short-listed candidates will be invited for an in-person interview in June 2019.
 Phone interviews are not possible.

-For additional Fulbright program and application information, please contact AMIDEAST:
+For additional Fulbright program and application information, please check this flyer or contact AMIDEAST:

-- Bazerkan Buidling, First Floor, Nejmeh Square (next to Parliament) - Beirut Central District
+- Location: Bazerkan Buidling, First Floor, Nejmeh Square (next to Parliament) - Beirut Central District

 - Phone: 01-989 901 ext 162